Faculty Funding Opportunities

 Fundable activities might include: research-related travel; expenses related to scholarly publication; the cost of books and materials essential to applicants’ research, and costs related to relevant workshops or academic conferences where a paper will be presented.
 Proposals for support for conference or workshop participation must include a detailed summary of the paper to be delivered.

 Preference will be given to junior (full-time, but pre-tenure) faculty members, although other faculty will be considered.
-More limited support may also be made available for outstanding research proposals from UM graduate students.

 To maximize the number of people who receive assistance, awards will typically be limited to an average of $500 and thus will necessarily supplement other sources of funds.
 The maximum award will generally be limited to $1000.
 Faculty may of course request less than $500 in support.